Wednesday, May 28, 2025

 A Second Time Reading A First-Rate Madness by Dr. Nassir Ghaemi

-A second read of A First-Rate Madness by Nassir Ghaemi wasn't completed as quickly as planned.
-The initial reading was inspired by a friend, an avid reader.
-She heard about the book from her doctor.
-Before retiring from his practice, the doctor raved about the book.
+My initial reading was inspired by a friend, an avid reader.
+She heard about the book from her psychiatrist.
+Before retiring, he doctor raved about it.
 My friend strongly recommended reading the book.
-Placing trust in her, Dr. Ghaemi's book was purchased and quickly read.
+Placing trust in her; Dr. Ghaemi's book, which has the heading of "New York Times Bestseller" on the cover, was purchased and devoured.

 The author didn't include a picture of himself in the book, but what he did was stated.
-Dr. Ghaemi's resume included being a professor of psychiatry at Tufts University School of Medicine and director of the Mood Disorders Program at Tufts Medical Center in Boston.
-More details of his work were included, but for the sake of brevity, writing about them in my next post was decided as the best option.
+Dr. Ghaemi's career includes being a professor of psychiatry at Tufts University School of Medicine and director of the Mood Disorders Program at Tufts Medical Center in Boston.
+More details of his work are included, but for the sake of brevity, I will simply state that what he does and has done is impressive to me.

 Saturday, February 01, 2025